mtkraai/temptotp/README.md

-# Temporary MFA Code Generator
+# Temporary TOTP Code Generator

 This is a tiny, simple TOTP authentication code generator.
 It stores nothing, and transmits nothing.
 No cookies, no cloud, just HTML and JavaScript in the browser.